Alexander Lubyantsev: Early life

 Alexander Lubyantsev was born 1986 in the village of Roschino (Leningrad Region), Russia, where his father was the director of a local music school.
 His mother and older siblings were pianists.
 After beginning to learn the piano from his mother at a very early age, he began to study in music schools in Saint Petersburg at age 5, and during childhood he began to perform in public.

 He first performed with orchestra at age 11, playing Chopin Piano Concerto no. 1 at a competition in Moscow.
 At age 14 he played Rachmaninov Piano Concerto no. 2 in his first regular concert with orchestra in the Russian city of Saratov and began to give concerts throughout the country.

 His teacher at the Moscow Central Music School was Kira Shashkina, who was a teacher of Mikhail Pletnev.
-Other teachers include James Tocco at the Hochschüle für Musik in Lübeck, Germany, Nina Seregina at the Saint Petersburg Conservatory, and Viktor Portnoy at the Petrozavodsk Conservatory.
+Other teachers include James Tocco at the Hochschule für Musik in Lübeck, Germany, Nina Seregina at the Saint Petersburg Conservatory, and Viktor Portnoy at the Petrozavodsk Conservatory.

 At age 8 he first won a piano competition and over the next years he went on to win over twelve prizes.
 At age 17 he took fifth prize at the 2004 Sydney International Piano Competition, where he also received two Special Prizes: one for the “Best Performance of a Study by Liszt” and one for the “Best Performance of a work by Liszt (excluding Studies).”